maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Use observability to guide what is an acceptable time to wait and use timeouts to cancel after it is unlikely to return successfully.

-Another option for waiting for available resources is to use events and queues, messages can be consumed at a steady rate.
-This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources such as databases.

 ### Retry

 In a distributed system it is possible that a process is hanging due to a transient failure and that retrying the call could be successful.
 This can be done in memory or by re-queuing a message.